Cobot ROI Calculator: Is Automation Worth It?

 The question echoes through every manufacturing facility weighing automation: "Will this cobot pay for itself?"

-This guide walks you through the exact formula major manufacturers use, three real-world payback calculations, and the hidden savings that tip marginal investments into clear wins.
+This guide walks you through the exact cobot ROI formula manufacturers use, three real-world payback calculations, and the hidden savings that tip marginal investments into clear wins.

 The Complete Cobot ROI Formula